tomhealy1/project/README.md

 <p align="centre">
 <img src="https://github.com/tomhealy1/project/blob/master/box.png">

-We can see that we have a few outlier in the Sepal Width box whisker plot.
-This would be interesting and would prompt question questions about characterics of those observations.
+We can see that we have a few outliers in the Sepal Width box whisker plot.
+This would be interesting and would prompt questions about the characterics of those observations.
 Were they incorrectly identified?

 The final graph may shed some light: